Back to Creative Math Prompts Previous prompt for later Grades Next prompt for Later Grades

 I wonder if a, b, and c can take on negative values.

-if the reciprocals of three values that satisfy the first equation will always satisfy the second.
+I wonder if the reciprocals of three values that satisfy the first equation will always satisfy the second.

 i wonder how difficult it is to prove this identity using standard trig identities.